littledot/Permission-Nanny/README.md

 # Will my existing code work with Permission Nanny?

-Unfortunately, no; code changes is required to integrate your app with Permission Nanny.
+Unfortunately, code changes is required to integrate your app with Permission Nanny.
 Fortunately, the Permission Nanny SDK is designed to mimic the Android SDK, hence the amount of work required should be minimal.
-Since you are going to make code changes to make your app work with M's Runtime Permissions anyways; why not try something that is supported on Gingerbread 2.3 as well?
+Since you are going to make code changes to make your app work with M's Runtime Permissions anyways; why not try something that is supported on Gingerbread 2.3?

 # How do 3rd party apps communicate with Permission Nanny?

 Clients communicate with Permission Nanny using broadcast Intents following the Permission Police Protocol (PPP).
 PPP is heavily inspired by HTTP with a few minor tweaks, borrowing attributes such as status codes, headers and entity.
-See [Nanny.java](lib/src/main/java/com/permissionnanny/lib/Nanny.java) for the full PPP specification.
+See [Nanny.java][nanny-java] for the full PPP specification.

 # How do I integrate my apps with Permission Nanny?